-Though overland travel in Africa is doable it isn’t like it is in places like Southeast Asia and it’s definitely not for the faint hearted.
-For those backpacking or taking longer multi country trips in Africa it is definitely a possibility but many choose to fly instead given how bad the roads can be and how long the journeys are on buses as well as safety concerns at borders.
+Though overland travel in Africa is doable it isn’t like it is in places like Southeast Asia and it’s definitely not for the faint-hearted.
+For those backpacking or taking longer multi-country trips in Africa, it is definitely a possibility but many choose to fly instead given how bad the roads can be and how long the journeys are on buses as well as safety concerns at borders.

 Kenya shares a land border with 5 countries: Ethiopia, Somalia, South Sudan, Tanzania and Uganda.

 The borders between Kenya and Somalia should be avoided at all costs.
-Similarly the border with South Sudan can be unpredictable due to the region being disputed so should be avoided.
+Similarly, the border with South Sudan can be unpredictable due to the region being disputed so should be avoided.

-Where as the borders with Ethiopia and Tanzania are generally considered the easier of the 5 given the more developed tourism in these countries.
+Whereas the borders with Ethiopia and Tanzania are generally considered the easier of the 5 given the more developed tourism in these countries.

 Where Are The Safaris And How Do You Get There?

 The most popular place to take a safari in Kenya is the Masai Mara National Reserve which is around 280 km (174 miles) from Nairobi.
-The drive takes between 4.5 – 6 hours in a car and we think it’s one of he best places for a Best budget safaris in Africa.
+The drive takes between 4.5 – 6 hours in a car and we think it’s one of the best places for a Best budget safaris in Africa.

 This is the reserve we will be concentrating on as it’s the easiest to do independently and an ideal place for a Kenya budget safari.
-So we will breakdown the Masai Mara safari cost in this post so you can organise your ultimate Backpacker safari!
+So we will break down the Masai Mara safari cost in this post so you can organise your ultimate Backpacker safari!

-Firstly if you’re looking at Kenya safaris from Nairobi then you need to get yourself to the National Reserve from the capital, there are several way at different costs which you should consider when you’re planning a Kenya safari on a budget.
+Firstly if you’re looking at Kenya safaris from Nairobi then you need to get yourself to the National Reserve from the capital, there are several ways at different costs which you should consider when you’re planning a Kenya safari on a budget.

 A popular way to take this journey is to rent a car and keep that for the entire trip into to park and back.
-Many people take this option as a mid ground between flying and taking public transport.
+Many people take this option as a mid-ground between flying and taking public transport.
 It also allows the additional options of further exploration.

 You should also consider renting a jeep rather than a normal car given some of the road conditions.

-You can drive around the Reserve in your own vehicle but bear in mind that in order to get the best opportunity for sightings and for not getting lost / placed into danger you should hire a guide rather than driving by yourself.
+You can drive around the Reserve in your own vehicle but bear in mind that in order to get the best opportunity for sightings and for not getting lost/placed into danger you should hire a guide rather than driving by yourself.
 This is also where having a jeep comes in even more handy as the rains can make the roads hard to navigate.